Insider

 And don’t let the turning of the calendar year keep you from thanking the donors who give on December 31st.
 A new year simply means a new opportunity to cultivate that relationship.
 Once they give the gift, the relationship is not over, and it’s not paused.

-Say thank you and begin planning next steps for when you’ll see them again.
+Say thank you and begin planning the next steps for when you’ll see them again.

 Interested in our services?